 Direct program costs are calculated by determining the incremental management costs of the CDQ Program, that is, costs that would not have been incurred but for the CDQ Program.
-These costs cover the management, data collection, and enforcement of the CDQ Program by NMFS and ADF&G. The NFMS management units that incur direct program costs are: the Sustainable Fisheries Division (SFD), the Restricted Access Management Division (RAM), the Operations and Management Division (OMD), and the Information Systems Division (ISD).
-To arrive at these costs every year, each management unit calculates their CDQ Program incremental costs through an established accounting system that allows staff to track labor, travel, contracts, rent, and procurement.
+These costs cover the management, data collection, and enforcement of the CDQ Program by NMFS and ADFG.
+The NFMS management units that incur direct program costs are: the Sustainable Fisheries Division (SFD), the Restricted Access Management Division (RAM), the Operations and Management Division (OMD), the Information Systems Division (ISD), the Alaska Fisheries Science Center (AFSC), and the Office of Law Enforcement (OLE).

+Throughout the year, each management unit calculates their CDQ Program incremental costs through an established accounting system that allows staff to track labor, travel, contracts, rent, and procurement.
 These costs are tracked for the Federal fiscal year (October 1 through September 30) and broken out by cost categories including personnel/overhead, travel, transportation, printing, contracts/training, supplies, equipment, and rent/utilities.
 For 2016, direct program costs were calculated from February 4 to September 30 (the effective date of the final rule to implement the cost recovery program).
-In subsequent years, direct program costs will include the full fiscal year.
-Table 2 displays the direct program costs for the CDQ Program for 2016.
+In 2017, and in future years, direct program costs will include the full fiscal year.
+Table 2 displays the direct program costs for the CDQ Program for 2017.

 Cost recovery fees do not increase agency budgets or expenditures.
-They simply offset funds that would otherwise have been appropriated, except the ADF&G expenditures for which there is no direct appropriation.
+They simply offset funds that would otherwise have been appropriated, except the ADFG expenditures for which there is no direct appropriation.
 No budgetary advantage is ever gained by inflating direct program costs.

-In 2016, the highest costs were attributed to the Information Service Division for labor and contract costs to implement the cost recovery program and maintain the catch accounting system.
-Examples of the types of tasks that were included under the 2016 CDQ direct program costs are:
+Examples of the types of tasks that were included under the 2017 CDQ direct program costs are: